Incident Types

 Display NameEnter a user-friendly name to display for this incident type.
 For example: “Security Incident,” “Legal Incident,” or “Billing Incident.”

 API NameEnter a unique name for use with the REST API.
-This can only contain lowercase letters, numbers and underscores.
-Note: This value cannot be changed after initial creation.
+This field can only contain lowercase letters, numbers, and underscores.

 DescriptionWrite a description for the Incident Type.